PSGraph: Differentially Private Streaming Graph Synthesis by Considering Temporal Dynamics: Introduction

 In this paper, we focus on a more universal and realistic paradigm: publishing synthetic streaming graphs composed of continuously evolving graphs while satisfying DP, thereby enabling various downstreaming graph analysis tasks.
 There are several existing studies investigating \textit{static graph synthesis} with DP guarantee~\cite{chen2014correlated,nguyen2015differentially,xiao2014differentially,yuan2023privgraph}.
 These static graph synthesis methods typically involve encoding the original graph, perturbing the encoded information, and then reconstructing the entire graph or directly perturbing the graph's adjacency matrix.
 The most straightforward method for \textit{streaming graph synthesis} is to evenly allocate the total privacy budget and independently publish the graph at each timestamp using existing static synthesis methods.

-However, the edge changes in streaming graphs often exhibit certain dynamic patterns, with changes in adjacent timestamps generally being relatively gentle.
-The above approach fails to utilize this temporal dynamics between the adjacent consecutive graphs, resulting in a waste of privacy budget and low fidelity of the generated stream data.
+However, the edge changes in streaming graphs often exhibit certain dynamic pattern, with changes in adjacent timestamps generally being relatively gentle.
+The above approach fails to utilize this temporal dynamics between adjacent consecutive graphs, resulting in a waste of privacy budget and low fidelity of the generated stream data.
+Currently, there is a lack of differentially private synthesis method designed based on the temporal dynamics of streaming graphs.

 \mypara{Our Proposal} We propose \method, which leverages the temporal dynamics of the streaming graphs across different timestamps for more efficient privacy budget allocation and enhanced utility.
 The core idea is to adjust the allocation of the privacy budget according to the severity of the streaming graph changes.
 Considering the characteristics of streaming data, we develop two distinct privacy budget allocation strategies.
 The appropriate allocation method is selected based on the dynamic changes observed in the streaming graphs between consecutive timestamps.
 For significant changes, we allocate a portion of the total privacy budget to effectively capture these variations.
 In contrast, for minor variations, the privacy budget for capturing information can be retained, and more budget is allocated to information perturbation in order to enhance synthetic data utility.